OPINION | Sports' reaction to Queen's death is understandably complicated | CBC Sports

 Hamilton could not have travelled to Kenya and remained unaware of this history.
 In fact, the trip was so impactful he expressed he would not be the same man.
 Hamilton's family is originally from Grenada — another British colony.

-It is too complicated and even hypocritical that he would express so much sorrow for a woman who was complicit in the struggles of many African nations?
+Is it too complicated and even hypocritical that he would express so much sorrow for a woman who was complicit in the struggles of many African nations?

 I don't have an answer except to say it is very complicated.